 Like most of visionary filmmaker Tim Burton's efforts, The Nightmare Before Christmas defies singular definition.
 It's a Halloween movie that's also about Christmas.
 It's a kids' film that adults enjoy in equal measure.
 And it's an animated movie that few would ever dare call a cartoon.
 With Halloween just around the corner and the holiday season now firmly upon us, here's how to watch The Nightmare Before Christmas online.

-All in all, not bad going for an idea Burton originally conceived as a poem and thought might make a half-decent 30-minute short!
 Read on for full details of how to watch The Nightmare Before Christmas online and stream the Tim Burton holiday classic.
-OK, we will let loose one spoiler: all you need to do is sign-up for DIsney Plus!
+OK, we will let loose one spoiler: all you need to do is sign-up for Disney Plus! (opens in new tab)

 How to watch The Nightmare Before Christmas online with Disney Plus